AssadAnabosi/Manager-2.0/README.md

     - `ADMIN_PHONE_NUMBER`: is the phone number of the admin account.
 - In `/client/` Fill the `.env.template` file with the needed information and rename it to `.env`
   - `VITE_API_URL`: is the URL of the server and the prefix e.g: https://api.example.com/api/v2.
+  - `VITE_APP_TITLE`: is the name of the app, it will be displayed in the title of the page, and different meta tags.
 - Run directly on your machine
   - Backend:
     - Run `npm install` to install all the needed dependencies